MayGo/maze-world/plugin/README.md

 # Development

+### Option 1

-Open new place and start up Rojo.
+-   Open new place and start up Rojo.
-Right click on ServerStorage.MazeGenerator folder and 'Save as Local plugin' Now plugin reloads on code change.
+-   Right click on ServerStorage.MazeGenerator folder and 'Save as Local plugin'
+-   Now local plugin reloads on code change.

+### Option 2

+-   run `yarn build` or `npm build` or `./script/build.sh`
+-   Open new place and start up Rojo.
+-   Now local plugin reloads on code change.